muir/nject/README.md

 ---

-This is a pair of packages:
+This is a quartet of packages that together make up a good part of a golang API server framework.

 nject: type safe dependency injection w/o requiring type assertions.

 npoint: dependency injection for http endpoint handlers

+nvelope: injection chains for building endpoints

+nserve: injection chains for for starting and stopping servers

 ### Basic idea